 - proof of “Good Standing” in their home jurisdiction as verified by the local regulatory authority;

 - knowledge of the codes, laws, and other matters applicable to the Practice of Architecture in the host country;

 - submission of a dossier of work to satisfy the specific competencies outlined in the agreement related to “responsible control and comprehensive practice;” and

 - completion of an interview before a review panel in the host country conducted in the language of the host country.

 Additional details on the eligibility requirements and application process are included in Tri-National MRA Forms.
-[Forms in English, French and Spanish will be updated shortly]
+[Forms are available in English, French and Spanish]

 An applicant seeking reciprocity through the Tri-National Mutual Recognition Agreement is required to submit a dossier of work that demonstrates the following professional competencies.
 Learn More